-Aside from his extensive research career, Dr.Baqersad has had many professional roles in his field including Associate Editor of Experimental Techniques Journal (January 2016 to present), proposal reviewer and panelist for NSF, and organized and chaired two sessions on Digital Image Correlation and Photogrammetry at IMAC 35 (2017).
-He has chaired and served as a panelist for many conferences and served as a reviewer for many other journals.
+Aside from his extensive research career, Dr.Baqersad has had many professional roles in his field including Executive Board Member at Society for Experimental Mechanics, Associate Editor of Experimental Techniques Journal (January 2016 to present), and proposal reviewer and panelist for different funding agencies.
+He has chaired and served as a panelist for many conferences and served as a reviewer for several journals.

 Khalil Alipour received his B.S., M.S. and PhD degrees all with honors in Mechanical Engineering from K. N. Toosi University of Technology in 2002, 2004 and 2010, respectively.
-Currently, he is a visiting scholar and postdoc research associate at Kettering University as well as an Associate Professor with the Faculty of New Sciences and Technologies at University of Tehran.
-He teaches courses in the areas of robotics, dynamics, automatic control, analysis and synthesis of mechanisms.
+Currently, he is a postdoc research associate at Kettering University.
+He has taught courses in the areas of robotics, dynamics, automatic control, analysis and synthesis of mechanisms.
 At Kettering University, he has focused on nonlinear modeling of elastomer bushings.
 His work includes modeling of bushings at both static and dynamic levels as well as, offline parameter estimation of the developed models.

 His research interests are in the areas of modeling and simulation, automatic control, motion/path planning of robotic systems and tip-over stability analysis of mobile robots.
 He has published various articles in international journals and conference proceedings.